 A proposed action plan - This chapter points out the most important actions to take in the major areas of the Roadmap and provides a list of recommended actions to be taken by the targeted stakeholder groups when they want to initiate a citizen science project.

 Conclusions - This chapter summarises on a general level the discussion of the previous chapters.

-The document also provides

-- two complementary annexes: Glossary and Abbreviations - one appendix: A Strategic Research Agenda
+The handbook also provides two complementary annexes: Glossary and Abbreviations.

-1.2 AIMS AND OBJECTIVES
+1.2.
+Main challenges